frconor-ebook/meditations/_posts/2025-05-20-presence-of-god.md

 "When you\'re getting dressed, give thanks to the one who gave you these clothes.
 When you look up at the firmament and behold the beauty of the stars above, fall down at the feet of God and adore his infinite Wisdom that is manifest in all Creation.

 "Do the same at sunrise and sunset, when you\'re asleep and when you\'re awake.
-Give thanks to God who created all this wonder for your benefit, so that you might know, love and praise his name" (St. Basil, *Homilia in Julittam maritem*).
+Give thanks to God who created all this wonder for your benefit, so that you might know, love and praise his name" (Basil, *Homilia in Julittam maritem*).

 All the noble realities should serve to bring us to the Lord.

 And if some nights you can\'t sleep well, have recourse to your presence of God.
 Pray a little more.
 One saint used to say, 'Last night I slept a little less, but I prayed a little more.'

-As you move around with your children, try and teach them to live in the presence of God: to give thanks for this and thanks to God for that; to say the grace before meals, or the *Angelus*, or other little aspirations that they come across, so that they learn to pray and learn to realize where everything comes from.
+As you move around with your children, try and teach them to live in the presence of God: to give thanks for this and thanks to God for that; to say the *Grace Before Meals*, or the *Angelus*, or other little aspirations that they come across, so that they learn to pray and learn to realize where everything comes from.

 Confucius, the Chinese philosopher, says, "When you drink water, remember the source."
 As Christians in the middle of the world we have a lot of sources to remember.